drux31/capstone-dezoomcamp/README.md

 4. data visualisation.

 ### Data extraction
 The dataset we are working with is extracted from the French government open data platform, with a focus on the data produced between 2019 and 2022.
-The data is extracted with a python script and stored localy in DuckDB (that we are using as a Datawarehouse).
+Since we are working with structured data only, there is no need to set up a data lake for object storage.
+Then the data will be extracted using a python script and stored localy in DuckDB, used as a local datawarehouse.

 **Tools used for this process** :

 &rarr; simple python script for downloading the data ;

-&rarr; DuckDB as local datawarehouse where were are storing the dowloaded data (we will create a schema called raw that will contain the conrresponding data).
+&rarr; DuckDB as local datawarehouse where we are storing the dowloaded data (we will create a schema called raw that will contain the conrresponding data).

+The extraction script will be executed only once.

 Architecture :
 ![alt Architexture for data extraction](images/data_extraction.png)